pietropollo/pdsnd_github/README.md

 Bikeshare

 ### Description
-Provides information of a bikeshare service in three different cities in the USA (Chicago, NYC, Washington).
+Provides information of a bikeshare service in three different cities in the USA (Chicago, NYC, Washington) using an interactive program.

 ### Files used
 bikeshare.py